AC-Classroom/autograding-codespace-python/README.md

 `pytest`

 ## Notes
-- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.
+- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be inaccessible.